 The CONNECT response doesn’t need to specify the Content-Type unlike a normal HTTP response would.

-Once the connection is established, the data can be sent between client and server directly.
+Once the connection establishes, we can send the data between the client and the server directly.

 Relays are the outlaws of the HTTP world and they don’t need to abide by the HTTP laws.
 They are dumbed-down versions of proxies that relay any information they receive as long as they can establish a connection using the minimal information from the request messages.

 The sole existence stems from the need to implement a proxy with as little trouble as possible.
 That can also potentially lead to trouble, but its use is very situational and there is certainly a risk to benefit ratio to consider when implementing relays.

 Also, popularly called spiders, they are bots that crawl over the World Wide Web and index its contents.
-So, the Web crawler is the essential tool for Search engines and many other websites.
+So, the Web crawler is an essential tool for Search engines and many other websites.

 The web crawler is a fully automated piece of software and it doesn’t need human interaction to work.
 The complexity of web crawlers can vary greatly and some of the web crawlers are pretty sophisticated pieces of software (like the ones search engines use).

 Web crawlers consume the resources of the website they are visiting.
 For this reason, public websites have a mechanism to tell the crawlers which parts of the website to crawl, or to tell them not to crawl anything at all.
 You can do this by using the robots.txt (robots exclusion standard).